WasabiMushyPeas/E28-Turbo/README.md

 ### Exhaust Manifold

+There are premade exhaust (cast exhaust manifolds from e28 goodies) manifolds that fit the M30 engine.
+However I will be making my own exhaust manifold.

 ### Downpipe

+The downpipe will be 3" and will be made by me.

 ### Exhaust System

+The exhaust system will be 3" and will be made by me.

 ### Boost Controller

 ### Boost Gauge

 ### AFR Gauge

+The AEM Air/Fuel Ratio Gauge is a good choice for this build.

 ### Sensor wiring